 There are many resources available to help students finance their program.
-They include, but are not limited to, financial aid, scholarships, and individual fundraising.
-You are encourage to explore any and all options.
+They include but are not limited to, financial aid, scholarships, and individual fundraising.
+Students are encouraged to explore any and all options.
 See the Financial Aid and Scholarships page to get started.